 ActiveHealth is committed to treating your information with care and respect and managing our utilization review program in a manner which is compliant with applicable State and Federal laws.
 ActiveHealth’s utilization review program is accredited by Utilization Review Accreditation Commission (URAC).

 The Review Process

 In most instances, the treating provider will be initiating this process.
-Review requests can be submitted to Active Health by phone, fax, or mail.
+Review requests can be submitted to Active Health by phone, fax, mail, or the electronic provider pre-certification request portal.
 The member, the treating provider, or the facility rendering the services can call the number on the back of the insurance card to request a review by phone or to get the appropriate fax number as they vary by group.
 The mailing address to submit a review request is:

 Active Health Management

 PO Box 221138

 The provider pre-certification exchange portal can be accessed here https://precertification.activehealth.com/.
 If you are not registered to use the pre-certification exchange portal, please call our Customer Service Team at the number on the back of the member's insurance card.